 On the day of Maha Shivratri at midnight, Lord Shiva revealed his Lingam form.
 Thus devotees perform the Rudra Abhishek at midnight of Mahashivratri to worship the formless Sadashiv.

 Lord Shiva and Maa Parvati got married on the day of Maha Shivratri.
-Thus from 'Nirgun Brahman' He became "Sagun Brahman" due to Maya power of Parvati.
+Thus, from 'Nirgun Brahman' He became "Sagun Brahman" due to the Maya power of Parvati.

-Lord Shiva had revealed to Maa Parvati that the 14th night of the Krishna Paksha is His favorite night and that devotees who worship Him on thus night will surely receive His blessings.
+Lord Shiva had revealed to Maa Parvati that the 14th night of the Krishna Paksha is His favorite night and that devotees who worship Him on this night will surely receive His blessings.

 Also on the night of Mahashivratri Lord Shiva is said to have revealed the Tandava, the dance of primordial conception, preservation, sustenance and destruction.
 On the day of Mahashivratri, Maa Parvati performed strict penance for Lord Shiva.